Religion

 Same sex marriage, religious freedom and the law

-Taking a clear-eyed look
+Taking a clear-eyed look at terrorism

-Seeing Islamic terrorism as a transnational ideological movement, rather than focussing on individual attacks, will help the West better respond to the threat.
+Seeing Islamic terrorism as a transnational ideological movement, rather than focussing on individual attacks, will help the West better respond to the threat

 Even fires rest on Sunday